Mediated Desire and the Technical Evolution of Epistolary Intimacy

 In contrast, analogue correspondence operates through material presence rather than temporal immediacy.

-A handwritten letter carries with it a physical history.
-It has been held, folded, transported.
-It exists as an object that has occupied the same space as the sender.
-This materiality creates a form of intimacy distinct from digital communication.
+A handwritten letter carries a physical history.
+It may have been held, folded, and transported, existing as an object that occupied the same space as the sender.
+A writer can use this materiality to create a form of intimacy distinct from digital communication.

 Its details matter:

-These elements create a tactile continuity between sender and receiver.
-The beloved’s presence is not immediate, but it is embodied in the object.
+These elements can create a tactile continuity between sender and receiver.
+The beloved’s presence is not immediate, but the recipient may experience it as embodied in the object.

-In sapphic romance, where physical proximity is often delayed or complicated, this embodiment becomes significant.
-The letter serves as a surrogate for touch—a way of bridging distance through material trace.
+In a sapphic romance where physical proximity is delayed or complicated, this embodiment can become significant.
+The letter may serve as a surrogate for touch—a way of bridging distance through material trace.

 Latency and Emotional Texture